-Our preferred shares will be offered and sold only to purchasers who are "qualified purchasers" (as defined in Regulation A).
+Our preferred shares will be offered and sold only to purchasers who meet the Company's Suitability Standards (as defined below) and are "qualified purchasers" (as defined in Regulation A).
 As a Tier 2 offering pursuant to Regulation A, this offering will be exempt from state law "Blue Sky" review, subject to meeting certain state filing requirements and complying with certain anti-fraud provisions, to the extent that our preferred shares offered hereby are offered and sold only to "qualified purchasers" or at a time when our shares are listed on a national securities exchange.